bkesterbyld/maroon-potato/src/pages/faq.md

     title: About Above Computing
     grid_items:
       - title: Are you a database company?
-        content: >-
+        content: >
           **No.**

           Above is a service that runs above mature SQL, NoSQL and Object storage technologies across cloud providers.
-It's an abstraction layer that brings physical distributed servers together with virtual data modeling and logic technology.
+It's a user experience layer that brings physical distributed servers together with virtual data modeling and logic technology.
 The result is a global, resilient data processing network.

           We've been perfecting the technology for 10 years and it's proven in a prior company that handled extreme enterprise-grade projects for Tesla, BAE Systems, Facebook, Microsoft, AWS and others.

           Because we use proven technologies, Above is safe, reliable and predictable.
-Also, since we don't have to develop a database or other low level technologies, all of our time is focused on bringing new features to our users.
+Also, since we don't have to develop a database or other low level technologies, all of our time is focused on bringing new features and better experiences to our users.
       - title: How does the logic work?
 Can I use my own code?
         content: >-
           Above's no code logic is based in large part on [control-flow